...

 Best Practices for Schema Markup

-Some verified practices for a smooth implementation of Schema Markup are listed below for making your journey to rich results easier.
+Some verified practices for a smooth implementation of Schema Markup are listed below to make your journey to rich results easier.

-- Progressive rollout: Start with simple, high-value schemas (Article, Product, LocalBusiness).
-Once confident, expand to other types like Events, FAQs, HowTos, etc.
+• Progressive rollout: Start with simple, high-value schemas (Article, Product, LocalBusiness).
+Once confident, expand to other types like Events, FAQs, & HowTo schema, etc.

 Start creating Verdict in seconds, and convert more of your visitors into leads.

-Shema markup is like telling Google, “This is exactly what my page is about.”
-You speak Google’s language, improve your visibility in search results, and potentially drive more traffic to your site.
+It is like telling Google, “This is exactly what my page is about.”
+You speak Google’s language, improve your visibility in search results, AI summaries and potentially drive more traffic to your site.

 For any webmaster or content creator looking to improve their SEO and stand out in SERPs, schema is one of the most critical modern techniques to master.